 Thanks again to Wikipedia, I learned more about why people give up things for Lent, and fast, which these days seems to just mean eating fish and no other meat on Fridays.
 It’s meant to prepare the believer for Easter and force them to be without something they enjoy, which should mimic how Jesus felt when wandering in the desert and fasting for forty days before being executed in the Gospels.
 Most Christians I know are really excited and joyful on Easter, and they say it’s because “He is risen!” but it may be moreso because they can once again experience the sweet flavors of chocolate, coffee, soda, or wine, for the first time in weeks.

 I’m not morally opposed to the idea of giving things up for Lent.
 It reminds me of having a New Year’s Resolution, or the newer “media fast,” where people will sometimes challenge themselves to try to live without social media for various reasons.
 I don’t have any problem with doing things like this, although I find it questionable when it’s for no reason but to deprive yourself of something just because you enjoy it.
 If you are normally responsible about how much coffee, chocolate, or alcohol you consume, then I don’t think it does you any good to give it up for Lent.
-You only get so long on this Earth, and you might as well do it without bring more unnecessary suffering to yourself than you already experience otherwise.
+You only get so long on this Earth, and you might as well do it without bringing more unnecessary suffering to yourself than you already experience otherwise.